Kurdistan 24

-Kurdistan 24 (K24) is a Kurdish broadcast news station based in Erbil, Kurdistan Region, Iraq, with foreign bureaus in Washington, DC.
-The service was launched on October 31, 2015.
-The station is owned by the Kurdistan24 for Media and Research.
-Noreldin Waisy is the founder and former General Manager of Kurdistan 24.
+Kurdistan 24 (K24) is a Kurdish broadcast news station based in Erbil, Kurdistan Region of Iraq, with foreign bureaus in Washington, DC.
+The service was launched on 31 October 2015.
+Noreldin Waisy is the founder and former general manager of Kurdistan 24.

+Shaho Tayeb currently serves as the General Manager of Kurdistan24, overseeing the channel’s operations, programming, and expansion.

 Television

-Kurdistan 24 launched its television network on October 31, 2015, aiming to deliver 24-hour news from Kurdistan and around the world to "transform the media landscape of Kurdistan."
-The television network covers events across the greater Kurdistan area and offers analysis on relevant issues in this region.
+Kurdistan 24 launched its television network on 31 October 2015, aiming to deliver 24-hour news from Kurdistan and around the world to "transform the media landscape of Kurdistan."
+The television network covers events across the Greater Kurdistan area and offers analysis on relevant issues in this region.

 In addition to political news, Kurdistan 24 offers segments on the Region's culture from all four parts of Kurdistan.
 It also updates its viewers on news of the sports world.

 Website

 Kurdistan 24 provides news online in Kurdish (Sorani and Kurmanji), English, Arabic, Turkish, and Persian.
 Their websites covers news in Kurdistan, the Middle East, and internationally.
 Additionally, Kurdistan 24 provides coverage of culture, sports, and economy in Kurdistan and abroad.

 It also offers its readers a section for original interviews, as well as transcriptions of interviews after they've been aired on the television network.
 The network also provides readers with regular analysis and opinion pieces covering relevant issues in the Kurdistan Region and the Middle East.